Lerg/spiralcodestudio/pages/privacy-policy-laser-puzzle.md

 ---
 ##Privacy Policy for Laser Puzzle

-The "Laser Puzzle" mobile game does not collect any personal information.
+The "Laser Puzzle" mobile game collects minimal personal information for analytics purposes as well as for showing personalized ads.